sseth18/cmsc320final/README.md

 ### 3. The Worst: these players have low efficiency and low usage.
 ### 4. Dominant: these players have high usage but low efficiency.

+In order to test this hypothesis, we will be testing our metric's ability to determine whether a player is bad.
+We will test this ability by comparing our list of The Worst fantasy players to the consensus rankings by fantasy experts on fantasypros.com.